Improved Membership Inference Attacks Against Language Classification Models: The Framework

 \section{The Framework}

-We propose a method for performing membership inference attacks by splitting the initial member and non-member datasets into multiple, small non-overlapping subsets, used to train different attack models.
+We propose a method for improving the performance of model-based membership inference attacks by splitting the initial member and non-member datasets into multiple small, non-overlapping subsets, used to train different attack models.
 Thus, multiple specialized attack models are generated for small pieces of the data, where each model is best in identifying membership leakage for that piece.
 To find the best possible attack model for each subset, many different combinations of model type, scaling, and input features are tried.
-The best combination is selected, based on highest attack accuracy.
+The best combination is selected based on the highest score for the specific metric being measured, e.g., Accuracy, AUC-ROC or TPR@low FPR.
 Aggregating the results from those multiple attack models can better reveal the real leakage of the target model.

 The source of the member and non-member data input to this process is irrelevant and can come from either shadow datasets (in attack mode) or from the actual training and test sets of the target model (in audit mode).